Back To Search Results

 Deterrence and Patient Education

-Despite the wide prevalence of urge incontinence, very few patients seek help, assuming that they just have to live with it.
-Specific questions for urinary symptoms of urge and stress incontinence should be included in the review of systems, as many patients are uncomfortable discussing this with the provider.
-When history and exam are suggestive of urge incontinence, lifestyle changes like cutting back on caffeine, alcohol, and artificial sweeteners that increase urinary frequency and avoiding them close to bedtime can help many patients reduce urgency and urine leaks.
-It is important to avoid constipation, which could worsen urge incontinence by increasing fiber intake.
+Despite the wide prevalence of urge incontinence, very few patients seek help.
+Specific questions for urinary symptoms of urge and stress incontinence should be included in the review of systems, as many patients are uncomfortable discussing this with the clinician.
+When history and exam are suggestive of urge incontinence, lifestyle changes like cutting back on caffeine, alcohol, and artificial sweeteners that increase urinary frequency and avoiding these substances close to bedtime can help many patients reduce urgency and urine leaks.
+Avoiding constipation, which could worsen urge incontinence, by increasing fiber intake is important.
 Even though many patients have heard about pelvic floor exercises and bladder retraining, they often perform them incorrectly.
-Providers should take the opportunity during the initial evaluation to educate on the correct technique of the exercises or offer a referral to a physical therapist who has special training in these exercises.
+During the initial evaluation, clinicians should take the opportunity to educate patients on the correct exercise technique or offer a referral to a physical therapist with special training in these exercises.

 Enhancing Healthcare Team Outcomes

-Urge incontinence is a complicated condition, and patients often present late to their primary care providers.
-Therefore, primary care providers should be proactive in gathering a thorough history and physical examination, performing office-based investigations to rule out reversible causes, and deciding when to refer to a specialist (urologist/urogynecologist).
+Urge incontinence is a complicated condition, and patients often present late to their primary care clinicians.
+Therefore, primary care clinicians should be proactive in gathering a thorough history and physical examination, performing office-based investigations to rule out reversible causes, and deciding when to refer to a specialist (urologist/urogynecologist).
 A culture of shared and informed decision-making with the patient should be developed.
-In this process, patients and their family members or caregivers should also be included.
+Patients and their family members or caregivers should also be included in this process.
 A clear-cut discussion on the treatment goal and different treatment options often leads to better patient compliance.

-A thorough review of all possible reasons for the failure of treatment, side effects of various medications, and measures of improvement of quality of life should also be included.
+A thorough review of all possible reasons for the failure of treatment, adverse events of various medications, and measures of improvement of quality of life should also be included.
 For example, not all patients achieve a complete incontinence-free life.
-Still, many see a significant reduction in bothersome symptoms that might lead to a considerable improvement in the quality of life.
-The ethical responsibility of the clinician is to always offer the least invasive treatment option depending on the patient's comorbidities.
+Still, many see a significant reduction in bothersome symptoms that might significantly improve the quality of life.
+The clinician's ethical responsibility is to always offer the least invasive treatment option depending on the patient's comorbidities.
 An interprofessional team approach involving excellent communication among specialists, primary care providers, patients and families, nurses, and pharmacists often leads to improved treatment outcomes, patient-centered care, and better patient safety.

 References